 Purchasing a new garbage disposal

-If by chance you do have to purchase a new garbage disposal, choose one with an auto-reverse mode.
+If, by chance, you do have to purchase a new garbage disposal, choose one with an auto-reverse mode.
 This feature is really worth the extra money and will help prevent your garbage disposal from becoming jammed and clogging up your pipes.
-You should also invest in a garbage with at least a 1 horsepower motor.
-A stronger motor means your waste will get ground up into smaller pieces and you’ll have to deal with less backups.
+You should also invest in a unit with at least a 1 horsepower motor.
+A stronger motor means your waste will get ground up into smaller pieces, and you’ll have to deal with fewer backups.

 - If You Have No Hot Water Pressure, Here’s What You Should Do - December 28, 2021

 - What is the Right Shower Drain Pipe Size? - January 25, 2020